 In-class Writing and Class Participation.
 For almost every class, I will ask you to bring a relevant quotation or passage from the assigned reading to class with you.
 At the beginning of class, I will then ask you to do an in-class writing and discussion activity using that passage.
-There is no make-up for missing in-class/discussion activities.
+NOTE: If you are NOT present in the classroom for this activity, you cannot receive credit for it.
+There is no "make up" for missing this activity on days that you are absent from class.